 As a café or bar, you’ll naturally need to ensure that you have a solid internet connection for processing payments on your card machines, as well as utilising the cloud features of your EPoS.
-These things shouldn’t be compromised, so you’ll need to make sure you offer different access points with a high speed broadband.
+These things shouldn’t be compromised, so you’ll need to make sure you offer different access points with high-speed broadband.

-Here are some tips for when your make your purchase:
+Here are some tips for when you make your purchase:

-- Choose a business-class router, which allows you set up different access points (APs)
+- Choose a business-class router, which allows you to set up different access points (APs)